Our Services

 True full-face health extends beyond devices:

-If you experience unexpected pain, signs of infection (pus, swelling, fever) or anything that feels serious, don’t hesitate to [speak to a doctor].
-For milder or unclear symptoms, you might consider doing a free, online symptom check.
+If you experience unexpected pain, signs of infection (pus, swelling, fever) or anything that feels serious, don't hesitate to speak to a doctor.
+If you're uncertain whether your skin reactions are normal or need attention, you can check your symptoms with a free AI-powered assessment to help determine your next steps.

 Always consult a board-certified dermatologist or your primary care provider before starting any new regimen, especially if you have a serious or life-threatening condition.